cosmos/cosmos-sdk/docs/architecture/adr-003-subaccounts.md

 A `ModuleMultiAccount` has no permissions since it cannot hold any coins.
 Its constructor returns a `ModuleMultiAccount` with no `ModuleAccount`s.
 A sub-account cannot be removed from a `MultiModuleAccount`.
+The account number assigned to sub-accounts will begin at 0 and be monotonically auto incrementing.

 ### Implementation Changes